 You can also work with an independent insurance agent who’ll guide you through the process.
-Because independent agents don’t work for a specific insurance company, they can present you with different options and help you find the best life insurance policy.'
+Because independent agents don’t work for a specific insurance company, they can present you with different options and help you find the best life insurance policy.

-Life insurance application FAQ
+Life insurance application FAQs

 Who is not required to sign a life insurance application?